-Did you know that dentists are subject to the same HIPAA regulations as other medical and healthcare professionals?
-If you’re not already aware of what these regulations entail, this post will walk through the basics.
+Did you know that dentists are subject to the same HIPAA regulations as other medical and healthcare professionals? f you’re not already aware of what does HIPAA stand for in dentistry and whether does HIPAA apply to dentists, this post will walk through the basics.
 We will also provide some helpful tips for handling patient data according to HIPAA rules for dentists.

 Dentists and dental practitioners need to be up-to-date on all industry standards and best practices.
 The consequences of violating HIPAA can be devastating: fines and a tarnished reputation among your peers and patients alike.
 This blog post will help show how easy it is to follow these rules and the best practices to be HIPAA-compliant in all aspects.